phac-nml/staramr/README.md

 staramr db update --update-default
 ```

-If you wish to switch to specific git commits of either ResFinder, PointFinder, and PlasmidFinder databases you may also pass `--resfinder-commit [COMMIT]`, `--pointfinder-commit [COMMIT]`, and `--plasmidfinder-commit [COMMIT]`.
+If you wish to switch to specific git commits of either ResFinder, PointFinder, or PlasmidFinder databases you may also pass `--resfinder-commit [COMMIT]`, `--pointfinder-commit [COMMIT]`, and `--plasmidfinder-commit [COMMIT]`.

 ## Restore Database